LacunaOmnibus/MontyLacuna/sources/logging.txt

     l.info( "This is an info message." ) l.debug( "This is a debug message.
 You may want a lot of these while you're working." )

+User log entries will go into a file named according to the name of the current empire, removing all non-letter characters.  eg for the empire "My Great Empire", user log entries will go into ``MyGreatEmpire.log``.
+If your script's client isn't logged in, the user log entries will go into ``guest.log``.

 As with the request log, only WARNING level or higher will display to the screen by default, while any lower-level entries will just go into the log file.
 If you want to change that, for example to display DEBUG level messages